csiluszyk/html-elements-downloader/README.md

 ========================

-html-elements-downloader is a tool for downloading HTML content of element given in XPath from specific RSS feed.
+html-elements-downloader is a tool for downloading HTML content of element given in XPath from links in RSS feed entries (which are given as comma-separated numbers).
 It supports all major RSS standards (including RSS 0.9x, RSS 1.0, RSS 2.0, CDF, Atom 0.3, and Atom 1.0)